 Dynaflash is a projector that maps a moving and deformed surface at 1000 frames per second.
 In practice, it can project an always stable image onto any surface, no matter how much it moves.

 Have you ever seen a 1000fps projector capable of sending images that move perfectly in sync on a flag in the wind?
-We first show you Dynaflash than explain it, and in fact I will show it to you, then we think about it a bit:
+It's quicker to show you Dynaflash than to explain it, and in fact I'll show it to you, then we'll think about it a bit:

 The project was born inIshikawa Watanabe Lab, a facility of the University of Tokyo that deals with researching and applying new technologies: this is one of his most successful and promising projects.